Are we making much progress? Revisiting chemical reaction yield prediction from an imbalanced regression perspective

 \subsection{Preliminaries}

-\begin{definition}[Reaction yield prediction] Reaction yield prediction is a regression problem that predicts the yield value $y \in [0, 100]$ of a chemical reaction $rxn = (\gR, P)$ composed of multiple reactant molecules $\gR$ and a single product molecule $P$.
-A yield prediction model comprises an encoder $g: rxn \rightarrow \vh \in \sR^d$ and a decoder $f: \vh \rightarrow \hat{y} \in [0, 100]$.
-The encoder $g(\cdot)$ takes the form of a graph neural network (GNN) or a sequential model, depending on the actual representations of molecules.
-The decoder $f(\cdot)$ outputs the yield prediction $\hat{y}$ based on the encoded reaction embedding $\vh$. \end{definition}
+\begin{definition}[Reaction yield prediction] Reaction yield prediction is a regression problem that predicts the yield value $y \in [0, 100]$ of a chemical reaction $rxn = (\gR, P)$ composed of multiple reactant molecules $\gR$ and a single product molecule $P$. \end{definition}